 If you find yourself attacked, you need to come up with a defense quickly.
 Unless you have overwhelming odds on your side, escape should be your priority.
 There’s really no way to accurately predict how a fight will turn out, and there are many things that could go wrong against you.
 But if running is not an option and you’re forced to square off against your attacker barehanded, it’s reassuring to have a defensive tool to back you up.

-These are just some of the most common items that you can use to defend yourself in the event of an attack, but with enough creativity, there are a lot more that you can use if an assault against you does happen and you’re caught unprepared.
+These are just examples of using some everyday items as weapons that you can defend yourself with in the event of an attack, but with enough creativity, there are a lot more that you can use if an assault against you does happen and you’re caught unprepared.

 So if you happen to be sitting down doing a crossword puzzle with a bottle of wine, know that you have items within reach that you can easily use for self-defense.